-Setting Goals for Your Social Media PresenceJuly 12, 2019
+Setting Goals for Your Social Media PresenceApril 26, 2021

-Social media platforms should play an important role in your school's digital marketing strategy to drive key marketing and business objectives.
+Social media plays an essential role in your school's digital marketing strategy to drive key marketing and business objectives.
 In this post, we’re going to take you through the steps to set specific and measurable goals for your school’s social media presence.

 Define your objectives

-To set specific and measurable social media goals, you need to start at the macro-level by defining what your overarching goal is.
-You should be able to derive this from your school’s digital marketing plan, but here are a couple of marketing objectives most schools look to improve:
+To set specific and measurable social media goals, you need to start at the macro level by defining what your overarching goal is.
+You should be able to derive this from your school’s digital marketing plan, but here are a couple of marketing objectives most schools look to improve through social media:

 - Generate new leads